sarajosephs/ProjectB/index.md

     frameborder="0">
 </iframe>

-We can see that the highest number of bad samples were detected in the Bronx borough and also in Staten Island.
+Now let's look at spatial patterns of the bad samples per year.
+We can see that the highest number of bad samples were detected in 2015.
+In 2020 it seems to have been less.
+Could this be related to Covid-19?

-Now let's look at spatial patterns of the bad samples per year:

 <iframe src="movie.html"